-Case study: how Google uses people analytics
+Case study: how Google uses People analytics

-Google’s HR department – People Operations – used a mix of productivity data and employee feedback to determine employee behaviors and skills through Project Oxygen, an initiative designed to find out what successful Google managers do.
+Google’s People Operations team used a mix of productivity data and employee feedback to determine employee behaviors and skills through Project Oxygen, an initiative designed to find out what successful Google managers do.

 The combination of hard data with human experience allowed for analysis that went beyond performance stats to assess team leadership, cohesion and other qualitative factors that helped certain teams outperform others.